-Although lightning does strike airplanes from time to time, it poses no real threat to the safety of your flight.
+Although lightning does occasionally strike airplanes from time to time, it poses no real threat to the safety of your flight.
 Made mostly of metal, airplanes are excellent conductors of electricity.
 However, despite being made of so much metal, modern airliners are actually very well insulated.
 This means that they are designed and built such that the electricity from the lightning is actually redirected along the outer shell of the aircraft, thus providing a buffer that protects passengers and aircraft systems inside the plane.
 In fact, aside from passengers possibly seeing a bright flash and hearing a bang, the lightning will have no affect on the aircraft what-so-ever.
 The plane’s computers, fuel systems, and other critical areas are always effectively protected from the electrical charge of the lightning bolt.
 This aircraft design allows the lightning and electricity to harmlessly impact and exit the airplane body without any risk to the safety of the flight.

 So, aside from possibly seeing a bright flash and/or hearing a bang, you won’t feel anything or notice any difference if the plane is struck by lightning.
 And more importantly, neither will the plane!